anamariajua/oxpotML/README.md

-# RFB ML
-ML models for the prediction of oxidation potential in small organic molecules
+# ML-based predictions of oxidation potential of pi-conjugated molecules